 In 1991, Mitch became the visual caption head of the Cavaliers and assisted the corps to two consecutive DCI visual caption awards and the 1992 DCI World Championship.
 In 1994 he wrote the Cavaliers' drill.
 In 2002, Mitch continued his drum corps experience as the program coordinator for the Santa Clara Vanguard.
 Mitch was the Bluecoats drill designer from 2003-2008 and he wrote the drill for The Troopers Drum and Bugle Corps from 2007-2010.
 Mitch returned to as visual designer for the Cavaliers from 2013-1015.

 Mitch now works full-time as a drill designer, marching instructor and show design clinician.
-His current US high school clients include the 2016 Texas State Champion and multiple BOA San Antonio Super Regional Champion Flower Mound HS Marching Band, the 2017 and 2018 Michigan State Champion Rockford HS Marching Band, 2018 Illinois State Champion Lincolnway Community Marching Band, 2019 Arkansas State Champion Lake Hamilton HS Marching Band as well as Texas 5A Bronze Medalist Wakeland (TX) HS, Pearland (TX) HS, and many others.
+His current US high school clients include the 2016 Texas State Champion and multiple BOA San Antonio Super Regional Champion Flower Mound HS Marching Band, the 2017-2021 Michigan State Champion Rockford HS Marching Band, 2018-2021 Illinois State Champion Lincolnway Community Marching Band, 2019 Arkansas State Champion Lake Hamilton HS Marching Band as well as Texas 5A Bronze Medalist Wakeland (TX) HS, Pearland (TX) HS, and many others.